 - 48 Hershey's Milk Chocolate Kisses unwrapped

 - In a large bowl, cream together the butter and peanut butter.
-Add sugars, then beat until fluffy (about 1 minute).
-Add the egg, milk, and vanilla.
-Beat for another 2 minutes until well combined.
+Add sugars, then beat until creamed and fluffy, about a minute.
+Add your egg, milk, and vanilla.
+Beat until creamed and fluffy.

 - In a separate bowl, sift together the flour, baking soda, and salt.

 - Gradually stir dry ingredients into butter mixture until just combined.